UnderATK/IBM-QRadar-SIEM/Syslog Test/README.md

   * Easily customize for different environments.

 🔧 Features
-  * Option to send log as JSON format.
+  * Generate log as JSON format.

 Whether you're setting up a new system, fine-tuning your existing security infrastructure, or just want to have a reliable tool in your cybersecurity toolkit, this script could be a game-changer.